spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/1-getting-started/1-stream.md

 <!--NOTE-->

-If deploying Spring Cloud Data Flow to Kubernetes, add the deployment property `kubernetes.createLoadBalancer` with a value of `true` on the `http` source application to expose the service externally.
+If deploying Spring Cloud Data Flow to Kubernetes, set the `kubernetes.createLoadBalancer` deployment property to `true` on the `http` source application to expose the service externally, as follows:

 ![Create Load Balancer](images/dataflow-create-load-balancer.png)